dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 further investigation on the receiver side that may extend well beyond traditional signature verification behavior.
-For instance, this can intuitively be seen in cases of a message containing a context note on hybrid authentication, that is then signed by all ingredient algorithms/the hybrid signature scheme.
-If an adversary removes one ingredient signature but not the other, then artifacts in the message itself point to the possible existence of hybrid signature such as a label stating “this message must be hybrid signed”.
+For instance, this can intuitively be seen in cases of a message containing a context note on hybrid authentication, that is then signed by all component algorithms/the hybrid signature scheme.
+If an adversary removes one component signature but not the other, then artifacts in the message itself point to the possible existence of hybrid signature such as a label stating “this message must be hybrid signed”.
 This might be a counter measure against stripping attacks if the